emanuelfeld/poirot/README.rst

     chmod +x ~/.git_template/hooks/pre-commit
     vim ~/.git_template/hooks/pre-commit

-Again, you will need to set the pattern file(s) to use by modifying the (empty by default) :code:`patterns` option.
+Again, you can set the pattern file(s) to use by modifying the (empty by default) :code:`patterns` option.

 Getting Involved
 =================